For Library content, we recommend using links to Library Search records to share resources on Moodle in most circumstances.

 Be aware that, although direct links often feel like they may be straightforward, and may behave straightforwardly when you are on campus, this is not always the case for students, who do not use the same computer each time they access a resource, or who may be mainly accessing resources from home.
 Linking directly can end up causing more confusion and added clicks than it seeks to solve.
 Furthermore, any URLs on external platforms are not in the control of the Library and we may not be able to give you notice if content is changed or moved and the links break.

-Direct links to specific chapters of e-books is not possible on our main two e-book platforms, VLeBooks and ProQuest Ebook Central.
-However, other platforms, such as Cambridge Core, JSTOR, and Taylor & Francis will allow this.
+Direct links to specific chapters of e-books are possible on most of our e-book platforms.
 The step-by-step guide at the bottom of this page will show you how to do this.

 This technique will create a shareable link for all types of Library resources - physical and digital - that have a record on Library Search.